buildpacks-community/kpack/docs/tutorial.md

     kubectl apply -f store.yaml
     ```

-    > Note: Buildpackages are packaged and distributed as buildpackages which are docker images available on a docker registry.
-Buildpackages for other language families are available from [paketo](https://github.com/paketo-buildpacks).
+    > Note: Buildpacks are packaged and distributed as buildpackages which are docker images available on a docker registry.
+Buildpackages for other languages are available from [paketo](https://github.com/paketo-buildpacks).

 1. Create a cluster stack configuration